Isocitrate dehydrogenase 1: Clinical significance

 Mutations in this gene have been shown to cause metaphyseal chondromatosis with aciduria.

 Mutations in IDH1 are also implicated in cancer.
 Originally, mutations in IDH1 were detected in an integrated genomic analysis of human glioblastoma multiforme.
 Since then it has become clear that mutations in IDH1 and its homologue IDH2 are among the most frequent mutations in diffuse gliomas, including diffuse astrocytoma, anaplastic astrocytoma, oligodendroglioma, anaplastic oligodendroglioma, oligoastrocytoma, anaplastic oligoastrocytoma, and secondary glioblastoma.
 Mutations in IDH1 are often the first hit in the development of diffuse gliomas, suggesting IDH1 mutations as key events in the formation of these brain tumors.
 Glioblastomas with a wild-type IDH1 gene have a median overall survival of only 1 year, whereas IDH1-mutated glioblastoma patients have a median overall survival of over 2 years.
 Tumors of various tissue types with IDH1/2 mutations show improved responses to radiation and chemotherapy.
-The best-studied mutation in IDH1 is R132H, which has been show to act as a tumor suppressor.
+The best-studied mutation in IDH1 is R132H, which has been shown to act as a tumor suppressor.

+The IDH1 R132H mutation is a crucial prognostic indicator in glioma, frequently arising in the early stages of tumor development.
+It is predominantly found in low-grade gliomas (WHO Grades II and III) and secondary glioblastomas, which originate from the progression of lower-grade gliomas.
+Its presence is commonly linked to improved survival rates compared to IDH wild-type gliomas.

+In its wild-type form, the IDH1 enzyme is active in the cytoplasm and peroxisomes, where it catalyzes the conversion of isocitrate into α-ketoglutarate (α-KG) as part of the citric acid cycle.
+This process generates NADPH, a vital molecule that supports antioxidant defenses and biosynthetic processes.

+When mutated, IDH1 undergoes a neomorphic transformation, shifting its function.
+The altered enzyme converts α-KG into D-2-hydroxyglutarate (D-2HG), an oncometabolite.
+Elevated D-2HG levels disrupt normal cellular processes by inhibiting α-KG–dependent dioxygenases, leading to epigenetic changes, DNA hypermethylation, and impaired differentiation.
+Moreover, the mutation redirects NADPH consumption, increasing oxidative stress, which further drives tumor development.